d-bahr/CRCpp/README.md

 * `#define crcpp_uint64`<br>
 Specifies the type used to store CRCs that have a width between 33 and 64 bits (inclusive).
 This type is not used in CRC calculations.
 Defaults to ::std::uint64_t.
 * `#define crcpp_size`<br>
-Specifies the type used to store CRCs that have a width between 33 and 64 bits (inclusive).
 This type is used for loop iteration and function signatures only.
 Defaults to ::std::size_t.
 * `#define CRCPP_USE_NAMESPACE`<br>
 Define to place all CRC++ code within the ::CRCPP namespace.
 Not defined by default.
 * `#define CRCPP_BRANCHLESS`<br>